N1cls/Wordclock/README.md

 - 4.1: Minor text changes
 - 4.2: Integrated 2 REST urls to manually turn the LEDs on or off from an external control like f.e. your smart home controller
 - 4.3: Minor text changes.
 Added 2 more REST urls for an experimental twinkle mode LED test
+- 4.4: Changed the startup LED test function to reduce power consumption to fit 5V/3A power supplies, changed the maximum setting for the brightness sliders to 128 from 255.
+A note for the power supply check was added.
+The RESET and WiFI RESET function were recreated to remove an error